All State Offices will be closed on Monday, November 11, in observance of Veterans Day.

 What information is excluded from release under the Act?

+State law provides the basis for information that must be redacted or removed from a public record before it is released as well as what Department records are not public and therefore not releasable as open records.
 Personally identifiable information (PII) such as place and date of birth, home address, social security number, physical description, photograph, or signature of any person is always redacted prior to release of public records.
-Likewise, electronic mail addresses provided by a person to the department to aid in future communication are not disclosed to the public.
+Likewise, electronic mail addresses provided by a person to the department to aid in future communication cannot be disclosed to the public.
 Some records, such as tax or driving records, may be protected from disclosure to anyone but the person in interest, while other records are entirely exempt from public inspection due to statutes that specifically prohibit their release.

 Can I request taxpayer information through CORA request?

 No. By statute, The Department of Revenue may not divulge any information contained in any document, report, or return filed in connection with any taxes paid.
 See C.R.S. §39-21-113(4)(a).
 As a result, employees are required to adhere to strict confidentiality requirements with respect to the release of tax records.
-In limited circumstances, the Department may release raw, depersonalized and aggregated data in a given category to researchers on request.
+In limited circumstances, the Department may release raw, depersonalized and aggregated data in a given category to researchers on request, however new records are not created in response to an open records request.

 How do I contact the CORA Records Custodian?